Starspangledbanner ex Bright New Day Colt

 Watch his breeze here:

-Rather like The Rosstafarian, he’s not going to be an April or May 2yo, he’s one for 7f plus, come July and August.
+Rather like The Rosstafarian, he’s one for 7f plus type for the latter part of the season.
 Furthermore, he’s destined, on looks and pedigree, to just improve and improve through his career, hopefully progressing to have Classic entries, like Hugo’s previous Starspangledbanner progeny.

 Here's a Racing Post Bloodstock story (June 13th) on Starspangledbanner: https://www.racingpost.com/bloodstock/bloodstock-latest/he-injects-speed-and-class-high-flying-starspangledbanner-defying-the-odds/494885

 Training Update (18th October): We saw him at our owners’ stable visit on Saturday and when we laid eyes on our strapping colt, (he's always been a bulky, strong horse) he's really grown vertically now as well, and has plenty of scope going forward.
 It's safe to say that everyone in attendance was very taken by him physically.
 He is still of the sprinting model (as one would expect as that's the type of horse we bought) but he's not just a 2-year-old type.
 He completed a canter up Warren Hill (see this video in the gallery) and did so in great style.
 Hugo has been very pleased with how he is coming along in his exercise and we would be getting to the stage shortly where we will be looking at stepping him up once again and likely thinking about some work for him just into November.
 We would be expecting a debut around the final third of December if things go to plan between now and then and if he's good enough we could even think about the all-weather championships with him We're all very excited to see him in his faster pieces and these shouldn't be too far away from now.